 The finish on any grill or smoker will deteriorate due to sitting out in the sun, weathering the winter, and the wear and tear of use.
 If your grill or smoker is looking bad, you might need to give it a fresh coat of paint to bring it back to its old appearance.
 Or, it may simply need a good cleaning to remove oxidation.

 The first step is determining if your grill needs to be repainted.
 Stainless steel grills and most enamel-coated grills (like the Weber Genesis Series) don't need to be repainted.
 Black painted grills can be painted, but it might be that your grill only needs a good cleaning and not a complete paint job.

 The number one enemy of the black painted grill is not rust, it is oxidization.
 If your grill has a dull, ashy look to it, you might have an oxidization problem.
 This might not mean that you need to repaint your grill.
-Try washing your grill good with a kitchen detergent and warm water.
-Avoid anything too abrasive or you really will be painting.
-Once the surface has dried lightly coat the affected areas with cooking oil.
+Try washing your grill thoroughly with kitchen detergent and warm water.
+Avoid anything too abrasive or you will scratch the finish and need to repaint your grill rather than just cleaning it.
+Once the surface has dried, lightly coat the affected areas with cooking oil.
 This will help seal the surface and restore the appearance of your grill or smoker.

-Using the wire brush or steel wool, scrub down the surface.
-Once you have it cleaned up pretty good you will want to go over it with some sandpaper to get after any rusted areas.
-Most of these types of grills are made from cast aluminum and won't rust, but most smokers are steel and once the paint has worn off they will rust and rust badly.
-Any rust left on the surface of your smoker will continue to eat through the metal even with a coat of paint on it.
+Using a wire brush or steel wool, scrub down the surface.
+Once you have it cleaned you will want to go over it with sandpaper to get after any rusted areas.
+Most types of grills are made from cast aluminum and won't rust, but most smokers are steel and will rust (badly) once the paint has worn off.
+Any rust left on the surface of your smoker will continue to eat through the metal, even with a coat of paint on it.
 Getting down to the base metal will eliminate this problem.
-You don't need to get every bit of paint off, just make sure that the surface is free of rust, clean and smooth.
+You don't need to get every bit of paint off, just make sure that the surface is free of rust, clean, and smooth.

 Take good care of your equipment and it will serve you for a very long time.